 The goal is to encourage student independence so your classroom runs smoothly even if you aren’t in the room.
 You’ll want to make sure students are able to access all of the materials they need without your being the gatekeeper of the pencils, books, paper, etc. Having everything in its place allows you to delegate tasks to your students, empowering them and saving you time.
 Why do something yourself when you can teach the students to do it for you, right?

-Try to have your classroom organized before the first day of school so when the kids get there, you can start teaching the procedures right away.
+The goal is to have your classroom organized so that when the kids get there, you can start teaching the procedures right away.

 Cubbies: You know students come to school with all sorts of things from home, including jackets, backpacks, rain/snow boots, lunch boxes, balls for recess, etc. Assigning a spot in your classroom for each student to put their belongings will not only keep your classroom organized, but also make students feel like they have a place of their own in the classroom.
 Put students’ names on their cubbies so that they will be easy to find on the first day.
 If you don’t have built-in cubbies in your room, consider getting some Command hooks or cheap plastic crates.